alvesarah/metricsgame_Steam/README.md

        s.average_playtime,
        srd.minimum,
        s.categories
+FROM
-FROM steam AS s
+    steam AS s
+INNER JOIN
-INNER JOIN steam_requirements_data as srd
+    steam_requirements_data as srd
+ON
-ON srd.steam_appid = s.appid
+    srd.steam_appid = s.appid
+WHERE
-where categories like 'Multi-player' order by average_playtime desc
+    categories LIKE 'Multi-player'
+ORDER BY
+    average_playtime DESC
 LIMIT 3;
 ```
 ![image](https://user-images.githubusercontent.com/67427249/123199838-ff116100-d485-11eb-9d32-a86c56a6a686.png)